Erin walked down the street, and she felt like sighing. No—she felt like her entire existence was a long, slow sigh.

 “I am Gazi Pathseeker, a travelling adventurer.”

-“Oh, an adventurer?
+“Oh, right.
+I think I’ve heard the name before.
+An adventurer?
 That’s nice.
 I thought about being one, but it sounded like too much hassle.”

 “The life of an adventurer is not for everyone.”

 “No, there’s all the dirt and mud and monsters trying to kill you.”

 Erin didn’t need any special skills to sense the underlying tension in the air.
 She saw the four guardsmen Relc had brought surreptitiously eying Gazi.
 Meanwhile, Pisces had scooted around the edge of the table to get away from the two.